-A-SLAM is an artist, DJ, & producer that fuses his Western & South Asian roots.
-He made a name for himself in the World music scene, fusing Hip-Hop beats with Bhangra & Bollywood samples.
-His sound garnered him respect in the industry, with his single ‘4 U’ winning an international Hip-Hop/R&B songwriting award.
+A-SLAM is a DJ, producer, and up-and-coming artist, that fuses his Western & South Asian roots.
+He made a name for himself as a DJ in the World music scene, fusing Hip-Hop beats with Bhangra & Bollywood samples.
 His unique blend of fusion music was noticed by several Indigenous artists who wanted to do the same with their culture.
-This led A-SLAM to work with Sto:lo Nation artist Inez, receiving a Juno-nomination and several Western Canadian Music Awards for the project.
-Currently, A-SLAM is creating music for commercial release, the Film/TV industry, & DJing full-time in Vancouver, BC.
-His debut solo album also titled ‘4 U’.
+This led A-SLAM to work with Sto:lo Nation artist Inez, receiving a Juno-nomination and a Western Canadian Music Award for the project.
+Last year (2022), A-SLAM released his debut solo album titled ‘4 U’.
 The release was supported by Creative BC and FACTOR.
 Currently A-SLAM is DJing across Metro Vancouver, incorporating live performance of his original songs to close out his DJ sets and promote the album.

 “I created 4 U with two ideas in mind.
 I wanted to create something that would be fun to perform live, but that could also work for sync licensing.
-There has been a wave of South Asian and Bollywood influences in Western movies, TV, and commercials.
-In Reality TV shows, there are now more segments, and full shows, focused on Indian cultures and characters of South Asian descent.
+There has been a wave of South Asian and Bollywood influences in Western movies, TV, Reality TV and commercials.
 There are English movies and Western-focused TV shows with South Asian leads, cast members and even full casts of South Asian actors, catered for the Non-Resident Indian (NRI) population.
 However, many of these shows lack the type of fusion music needed to accompany the fusion of Eastern and Western cultures portrayed on screen.
-So in addition to an energetic live show, I hope that my debut album, which fuses Bollywood and Western Hip-Hop influences, can add a new dimension to the East meets West movement that we see on screen.”
+So in addition to an energetic live show, I hope that my album can also add a new dimension to the East meets West movement that we see on screen.”

 A-SLAM’s song Tonight featured in Yasmina during the dancefloor club scene (3:42).
 He also created a custom song for the film’s credits (5:50).